 When you quit them, your mind and body start to heal.
 Our bodies have their healing mechanism in place, and if boosted with the proper medication and professional help, healing becomes much easier and faster.
+One effective method is called medication-assisted treatment for alcohol use which can be an option towards your recovery.
 Your body will begin the recovery process and reverse the adverse effects of misuse.
 Your energy levels will increase, and your blood pressure will stabilize to normal.
 Your body will start feeling healthy, and so will you.

 Improved Self-Esteem After Letting Go: